thoughtspot/thoughtspot.github.io/_end-user/thoughtspot-one/thoughtspot-one-homepage.md

 See [Searching data]({{ site.baseurl }}/end-user/search/search-data.html) for more information on searching your data.

 {: id="quick-links"}
-## Access and create shortcuts to your most-used Answers and Pinboards
+## Access and create quick links to your most-used Answers and Pinboards
 When you first view the ThoughtSpot home page, you can see a row of empty cards for quick links just below the Search bar.
 Use these cards to create shortcuts for Answers or Pinboards you reference often.

-To create shortcuts, follow these steps:
+To create shortcut cards, follow these steps:

-1. Click **Add new shortcut** from the end of the row of existing shortcuts.<br>
+1. Click **Add New Card** from the end of the row of existing shortcuts.<br>
-    You may need to use the right arrow button to get to the **Add new shortcut** option, if you already have several shortcuts.
+    You may need to use the right arrow button to get to the **Add New Card** option, if you already have several shortcuts.

-2. The **Add a new shortcut** window modal appears, filtered to show your favorites.
-To search among your favorites for the Answer or Pinboard you would like to add, use the search bar at the top right of the shortcut window.
+2. The **Add a new card** window modal appears, filtered to show your favorites.

 3. To choose from all Answers and Pinboards you have access to, select **All** next to **My Favorites**.
-To search among these objects, use the search bar at the top right of the shortcut window.

 4. Select an object, and click **Add**.
-The shortcut window only shows 9 objects per page.
-To find an object not on the first page, use the search bar, or scroll down and select **Next** at the bottom right of the modal.
+The modal only shows 9 objects per page.
+To find an object not on the first page, scroll down and select **Next** at the bottom right of the modal.

 Note that you can only add one object shortcut at a time.
 You can have up to 20 Answer and Pinboard shortcuts on the ThoughtSpot home page.